flackr/carousel/scroll-button/README.md

 ## Proposal

-Allow the creation of interactive scroll buttons as pseudoclasses, e.g.
+Allow the creation of interactive scroll buttons as pseudo-elements, e.g.

 ```css
 .scroller {